Uttoxeter railway station: North Staffordshire Railway

+When the Churnet Valley Line was opened on 13 July 1849, two additional stations were added: Uttoxeter Junction, which served both lines, and Uttoxeter Dove Bank on the Churnet Valley line.

-Uttoxeter then had three stations in total.
-In 1880, the NSR decided to close all three and construct a north to west line forming a triangular junction.
-A new Uttoxeter station replaced all three at this new junction and opened on 10 October 1881.
+In 1880, the NSR decided to close all three stations and construct a north-to-west line, forming a triangular junction; a new Uttoxeter station was opened on 10 October 1881 at this junction.
 There is a model of the 1881 station at the Uttoxeter Heritage Centre.

-The Stafford and Uttoxeter Railway which opened in 1867 also used the station but this line was operated by the Great Northern Railway.
+The Stafford and Uttoxeter Railway, which opened in 1867, also used the station but this line was operated by the Great Northern Railway.

 London, Midland and Scottish Railway

 On 1 January 1923, under the Railways Act 1921, the North Staffordshire Railway was absorbed by the London, Midland and Scottish Railway (LMS).
-During this period of time the Stafford and Uttoxeter Railway, which had become part of the London and North Eastern Railway, closed to passengers on 4 December 1939, but the line remained open for goods traffic until 5 March 1951.
+During this period, the Stafford and Uttoxeter Railway, which had become part of the London and North Eastern Railway, closed to passengers on 4 December 1939, but the line remained open for goods traffic until 5 March 1951.